Remiii/remiii-symfony2-and-google-translate/README.md

 ```
 App creating your sf2 translations files via google translate API.
 <br/>
-Create a datas directory and an output directory
+Create a datas directory and an output directory.
 Put your base messages.[yourlanguage].yml file in datas directory.<br/>
 Create a datas directory and an output directory :</br>
 ```bash